responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/impact-knowledge-distillation-model-interpretability.md

  * $\mathcal{L}_{KD}=(1-\alpha)\mathrm{CE}(y,\sigma(z_s))+\alpha T^2 \mathrm{CE}(\sigma(z_t^T),\sigma(z_s^T))$
  * $L_{LS} = (1-\alpha)\mathrm{CE}(y,\sigma(z)) + \alpha\mathrm{CE}(u,\sigma(z)) $

- So if there is a difference in interpretability, it is likely that it comes from the fact that distillation permits to get class similarity knowledge from the teacher model.
+ So, if there is a difference in interpretability, it is likely that it comes from the fact that distillation permits to get class similarity knowledge from the teacher model.
 This is exactly what is shown in the figure below.
+Knowledge distillation guides student models to focus on more object-centric features rather than background or contextual features.
+This results in activation maps that better align with the actual objects in images.